JetBrains/kotlin-web-site/docs/topics/native/native-definition-file.md

 ## Properties

 Here's the full list of properties you can use in your definition file to adjust the content of the generated binaries.
-For more information, see corresponding sections below.
+For more information, see the corresponding sections below.

 | **Property**                                                                        | **Description**                                                                                                                                                                                                             |
 |-------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|